AstroTechies/astroneermodding/docs/standards/metadatav2.rst

      to bake into the level.
 This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

-  -  ``linked_actor_components``: A standard JSON object, where the keys are game paths to Actors and the values are standard JSON arrays that provide a list of game paths that the mod integrator will automatically attach to the specified Actors.
+  -  ``linked_actor_components``: A standard JSON object, where the keys are game paths to Actors and the values are standard JSON arrays that provide a list of game paths to components that the mod integrator will automatically attach to the specified Actors.
      This field is represented as an object, and is OPTIONAL, defaulting to ``{}``.

-  -  ``item_list_entries``: A standard JSON object where the keys are game paths to any asset and the values are standard JSON objects where the keys are array names to modify in the asset and the values are standard JSON arrays which list entries to add to the specified array as object pointers.
+  -  ``item_list_entries``: A standard JSON object where the keys are game paths to any asset and the values are standard JSON objects, in which the keys are array names to modify in the asset and the values are standard JSON arrays which list entries to add to the specified array as object pointers.
-     Alternatively, the array names to modify in the asset can be specified with the format ``category`` ``name.array`` ``name`` in order to hone in on one particular array.
+     Alternatively, the array names to modify in the asset can be specified with the format ``category_name.array_name`` in order to hone in on one particular array.
      This field has a niche use, but is especially important in adding entries to commonly used item lists, such as the list of items that a certain printer can print or the global master list that contains items that need to be referenced on bootup for the research catalog or otherwise.
 This field is represented as an object, and is OPTIONAL, defaulting to ``{}``.

-  -  ``biome_placement_modifiers``: Placement modifiers used for adding custom procedurally generated actors.
+  -  ``biome_placement_modifiers``: A standard JSON array of placement modifiers used for adding custom procedurally generated actors.
+Each placement modifier is represented as a JSON object in which the following fields MUST be specified: ``planet_type``, ``biome_type``, ``biome_name``, ``layer_name``, and ``placements``.
+     Each field MUST be a string, with the exception of ``placements``, which is a JSON array of game paths to the procedural modifiers to place into this layer.
+     This field is represented as an array, and is OPTIONAL, defaulting to ``[]``.

-- ``dependencies``: A json object containing dependencies that must be fetched for this mod to work.
+- ``dependencies``: A JSON object containing dependencies that must be fetched for this mod to work.
     Dependency version requirements follow the `semver standard <https://semver.org/>`_.

 As an example, here is a valid ``metadata.json`` file incorporating all of the defined fields: